Course

 3.5KM +186M 5.2% AVG 8.9%MAX

-While Bear Mountain might be the featured climb of GFNY, Gate Hill should be the most feared.
 More than being physically demanding, it's mentally challenging because it plays tricks on you at a key point during the race.
-You might feel like you have reached the half way point after cresting Bear Mountain.
-However, the following hills may suck the life out of you.
 After the notoriously undulating Mott Farm Road, Gate Hill may start mellow but soon picks up and gets steeper.
 Co-named after the late Andrea Pinarello, one of the true innovators in the gran fondo world and GFNY 2011 finisher, this climb suggests the top is near several times before it actually is.
 You'll see a crest in the distance and think "right there it's done!" only to find out that it continues when you reach it.
 Once you do finish the climb, the fast descent will take more mental energy just before the next climb kicks right back up.

 How to ride Gate Hill